 Generally, the subsurface profile at the test hole locations consists of fill underlain by glacial till and/or bedrock.
-The fill was generally observed to consist of a loose to compact, brown silty sand with gravel and occasional fragments of brick, wood and plastic, extending to depths ranging from 0.4 to 1.9 m below the existing ground surface.
+The fill was generally observed to consist of a loose to compact, brown silty sand with gravel and occasional fragments of brick, wood and plastic, extending to depths ranging from 0.4 to 1.2 m below the existing ground surface.

-At boreholes BH 2-22, BH 3-22, and BH 7-22, a glacial till deposit was encountered underlying the fill.
-Where encountered, the glacial till was observed to consist of a dense, brown silty clay with varying amounts of sand, gravel, cobbles, and boulders.
+A glacial till deposit was encountered underlying the fill, and was observed to consist of a dense, brown silty clay with varying amounts of sand, gravel, cobbles, and boulders.